 The results of the Challenge

-4.8 The Winners shall be notified by telephone of the results of the Challenge.
+4.8 The Winners shall be notified by Teams or other communication channel to share the results of the Challenge.
 The results shall be announced publicly on the Website after the Winners have been notified.

 4.9 The Winners will be celebrated in Stockholm in June 2023.
 Winners will be invited to travel to Stockholm during this time to partake in a ceremony as decided by the Foundation.

-4.10 The Foundation shall reimburse reasonable travel and lodging expenses incurred by maximum four team members per Winner.
+4.10 The Foundation shall reimburse reasonable travel and lodging expenses incurred dependent on the number of winners.
 Reimbursement is subject to approval in writing in advance by the Foundation.